-Charlie Hubbard enters his second season as an assistant men's soccer coach at the Institute.
+Charlie Hubbard enters his first season as associate head coach and third season overall as an assistant on the men's soccer coaching staff at the Institute.
+He was promoted to associate head coach in January 2018.

-In 2016, Hubbard was responsible for helping Coach Bonelli create a winning culture and atmosphere as the duo worked tirelessly to re-direct the program.
-Although the Keydets did not win a game during the year, he helped keep team members focused on academics as the squad was given the Colonel Don Jamison Team Academic Achievement Award.
-The honor recognizes a men's team and a women's team who have distinguished themselves with superior academic achievement.
+The past two years, Hubbard has been responsible for helping Bonelli create a winning culture.
+One area of emphasis has been on academics as the team was given the Colonel Don Jamison Team Academic Achievement Award in May of 2017.
+The honor recognizes a men's team and a women's team that has distinguished itself with superior academic achievement.

 He was responsible for developing an organized system to streamline recruiting and camp organization while maintaining university standards for roster size and competition.
 In addition, Hubbard organized budgets for equipment, travel, meals and other team accommodations.